ninsuo/symfony-collection/README.md

      });
 ```

+If you are using the given form theme, those options are automatically set following your form type configuration.

 **Set minimum and maximum of elements in the collection**

 You can set the minimum of elements allowed in the collection by using the `min` option.
 By default, it is disabled (set to 0).